 Home insurance coverages available from Florida Farm Bureau

 Florida Farm Bureau doesn't provide much detail about the home insurance coverages it provides.
-Though you'll be able to get the standard coverages for structural and personal property damage and additional living expenses, FLFB doesn't seem to offer any more elaborate benefits that could differentiate it from other competing insurers.
+You'll be able to get the standard coverages for structural and personal property damage and additional living expenses, but FLFB doesn't seem to offer any more elaborate benefits that could differentiate it from other insurers.

 Notable homeowners insurance coverages